PierfrancescoSoffritti/GoogleWebOAuth/README.md

   OAUTH_URL, scopes, REDIRECT_URI, RESPONSE_TYPE, CLIENT_ID, ACCESS_TYPE, TOKEN_URL, CLIENT_SECRET);
 ```
 Use the method `getAccessToken()` to get an access token.<br/>
-If no access token has been previously requested, this method automatically asks the user for permissions and then gets an access token from the server.
+If no access token has been previously requested, this method automatically asks the user for permissions and then gets an access token from the server.<br/>
-If the access token has expired, this method automatically asks for a new one.
+If the access token has expired, this method automatically asks for a new one.<br/>
 See the documentation of the method for more info.

 Once obtained, you can use the access token to make authorized API calls.